LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtdoc.rst

 ==========

-This is the default Logtalk documenting tool for generating API documentation for applications and Logtalk itself.
+This is the default Logtalk documenting tool for generating API documentation for libraries and applications.
 It uses the structural reflection API to extract and output in XML format relevant documentation about a source file, a library or directory of source files, or all loaded source files.
 The tool predicates accept several options for generating the XML files, including the output directory.